 I know this one can be hard if you’ve picked out the perfect outfit for your child only to realize they hate how the material feels.
 Trust me.
 I’ve been there.
 But this is so important.
 When kids don’t feel comfortable in clothing, it impacts how they feel.
 In my experience, kids are happiest at sessions when they like what they’re wearing; they also feel more comfortable and confident.
 This translates into relaxed and happy expressions.
 Also, watch out for clothing that doesn’t fit well.
 Even a slightly outgrown outfit on kids will be noticeable and detract from your photos.

 Moms, watch the length of your dress.
 You don’t want to wear a dress that will hike up too high when you sit or lift your child up in the air.
+Avoid tight-fitting fabrics that restrict your movement.
 Also, choose your undergarments carefully.
 Make sure bra straps don’t show or slip out of place as you don’t want to worry about making adjustments during your session.

 Dads, don’t dress in pants that are too tight to sit comfortably in or shirts that will ride up when you lift your child up in the air above your head.